 Hence, never short stock unless your reserve, or line of credit, is double the value of the sock you propose to buy.
-In addition, the amount you short should always be 50% or less than your reserve or line of credit.
+Also, the amount you short should always be 50% or less than your reserve or line of credit.

 Following the 50% rule is a good idea because you will not run out of money.
 Those who follow the 50% rule will always have something left over.

 You can avoid many of the risks of shorting with a stop-loss order.
-To explain, a stop loss is an amount of money which you will not speculate beyond.
+To explain, a stop loss is an amount of money that you will not speculate beyond.

 For instance, you can set a stop loss to activate at a specific amount, such as a 25% profit.
-Hence, you will make money without taking a great risk.
+Hence, you will make money without taking a significant risk.

 Additionally, you might stop trading if stock prices move too fast.
-For instance, if a stock price increases by over 25% in a 24-hour period.
+For instance, if a stock price increases by over 25% in 24 hours.
 Thus, you can avoid dangerous market movements.

 Hence, watch the markets closely when you short.
 Thus, you should not short if you do not have the time to pay close attention to the market.
-In addition, avoid shorting if constantly watching the market or trades bores you.
+Also, avoid shorting if constantly watching the market or trades bores you.